Screw theory

 Screw theory is the algebraic calculation of pairs of vectors, also known as dual vectors – such as angular and linear velocity, or forces and moments – that arise in the kinematics and dynamics of rigid bodies.

 Screw theory provides a mathematical formulation for the geometry of lines which is central to rigid body dynamics, where lines form the screw axes of spatial movement and the lines of action of forces.
 The pair of vectors that form the Plücker coordinates of a line define a unit screw, and general screws are obtained by multiplication by a pair of real numbers and addition of vectors.

 Important theorems of screw theory include: the transfer principle proves that geometric calculations for points using vectors have parallel geometric calculations for lines obtained by replacing vectors with screws;

-Chasles' theorem proves that any change between two rigid object poses can be performed by a single screw; Poinsot's theorem proves that rotations about a rigid object's major and minor – but not intermediate – axes are stable.
+Chasles' theorem proves that any change between two rigid object poses can be performed by a single screw; the intermediate axis theorem proves that rotations about a rigid object's major and minor – but not intermediate – axes are stable.

 Screw theory is an important tool in robot mechanics, mechanical design, computational geometry and multibody dynamics.

 This is in part because of the relationship between screws and dual quaternions which have been used to interpolate rigid-body motions.
 Based on screw theory, an efficient approach has also been developed for the type synthesis of parallel mechanisms (parallel manipulators or parallel robots).

 Basic concepts

 The pitch of a pure screw relates rotation about an axis to translation along that axis.

-A spatial displacement of a rigid body can be defined by a rotation about a line and a translation along the same line, called a screw motion.
-This is known as Chasles' theorem.
+A spatial displacement of a rigid body can be defined by a rotation about a line and a translation along the same line, called a screw motion; this is known as Chasles' theorem.
 The six parameters that define a screw motion are the four independent components of the Plücker vector that defines the screw axis, together with the rotation angle about and linear slide along this line, and form a pair of vectors called a screw.
 For comparison, the six parameters that define a spatial displacement can also be given by three Euler angles that define the rotation and the three components of the translation vector.